NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 2. The database can be very large.
    For example, Replit's 16 TB store has a 634 MB database.
-   OverlayFS doesn't now how to duplicate only part of a SQLite database, so we have to duplicate the whole thing per user/consumer.
+   OverlayFS doesn't know how to duplicate only part of a SQLite database, so we have to duplicate the whole thing per user/consumer.
    This will waste lots of space with information the consumer may not care about.
    And for a many-user product like Replit's, that will be wasting precious disk quota from the user's perspective too.